Klitter/Klitter.github.io/index.md

 ### My research interests
-I focus on machine leaning, specially federated learning, lifelone lerning and other new areas.
+I focus on machine leaning, specially federated learning, lifelone learning and other new areas.

 ### Contact